DenzelGuma/Classification-predictive-modeling-on-The-Employment-Scam-Aegean-Dataset-/README.md

-# Classification-predictive-modeling-on-The-Employment-Scam-Aegean-Dataset-
-Using Logistic Regression and Multi-layer Perceptron classifier models to predict fraudulent job postings
+Using Logistic Regression and Multi-layer Perceptron classifier models to predict fraudulent job postings in the Employment Scam Aegean Dataset (EMSCAD)